nebblu/ReACT/README.md

 arXiv:2005.12184 : "On the road to per-cent accuracy IV:  ReACT -- computing the non-linear power spectrum beyond LCDM"

+arXiv:2105.12114 : "On the road to percent accuracy V: the non-linear power spectrum beyond LCDM with massive neutrinos and baryonic feedback"

 Respective bibtex entries:

 ```